 What’s the Catch?

 If you’re looking for a financial institution that has branches throughout the country, or even the world, you might want to look elsewhere.
-Capital One does have physical branches, but they’re pretty much limited to New York, New Jersey, Texas, Louisiana, Maryland, Virginia and the District of Columbia.
+Capital One does have 755 physical branches and 30 cafes, but they’re pretty much limited to New York, New Jersey, Texas, Louisiana, Maryland, Virginia and the District of Columbia.

 Capital One offers a good rate of return on its savings accounts, plus the checking accounts earn interest, which is relatively rare.
 However, some people might want higher rates.
 Some accounts do require quite high balances to achieve a higher APY.
 Even so, Capital One outperforms other big institutions like Wells Fargo and Chase, who offer a mere 0.01% APY on their savings accounts.
 Plus, with so many different financial offerings, you would be more able to keep all your accounts in one place with Capital One.